COVID-19 vaccination

 If you are unwell, wait until you have recovered to have your vaccine.
 You should not attend an appointment if you have a fever or think you might be infectious to others.

-If you are allergic to eggs you may not be able to have certain types of flu vaccine – check with your immuniser.
 If you have a fever, the vaccination may be delayed until you are better.

 What type of COVID-19 vaccine will I be given?